O.Translator vs. Google: PDF Translation That Keeps Format

 Google Translate and O.Translator aren’t direct “substitutes” for each other—they’re more like an adjustable wrench and a set of precision ratchet wrenches in your toolbox, each designed for very different needs.

-Choose O.Translator when you’re seeking quality, fidelity, and professionalism, and you need to handle any document with strict layout or formatting requirements (PDF, Office, TeX, etc.).
+• Choose O.Translator if you’re looking for quality, fidelity, and professionalism, especially when working with any documents that demand strict layout and formatting retention (PDF, Office, TeX, and more).
 This is a professional document translation workstation that can save you significant time on post-editing and provides advanced features.

 A final heartfelt note: